ARTICLE

 Extinct in the Wild

-A species is extinct in the wild when it only survives in cultivation (plants), in captivity (animals), or as a population well outside its established range.
+A species is categorized as extinct in the wild when it only survives in cultivation (if a plant), in captivity (if an animal) or as a population well outside its established range.
 A species may be listed as extinct in the wild only after years of surveys have failed to record an individual in its native or expected habitat.

 Extinct